DC Rivals HyperCoaster is Australia's best ride ever

 It's the final straight where Rivals earns its place as a bona fide, world-class hypercoaster.
 At this point you think the ride is out of tricks that it's now a matter of just making our way back to the station in the most economical way possible.

-There's simply nothing that the ride gets wrong... and that's without even touching on the experience of riding backwards, which is so indescribable that we'll state as plainly as we can... you must ride Rivals backwards.
+There's not much that the ride gets wrong... and that's without even touching on the experience of riding backwards, which is so indescribable that we'll state as plainly as we can... you must ride Rivals backwards.
 It's an additional cost ($10) but well worth it for this insane experience.

 DC Rivals HyperCoaster is now operating at Warner Bros.
 Movie World.
 As with any new ride it may experience unexpected delays during this period of so-called technical rehearsals, but take your chances and get along to ride it as soon as you can.